quasar-finance/quasar/demos/orion-manual-demo/test-intergamm-forwarding-and-request-deposit-demo.md

-This demo demonstrates how to set intergamm params through gov procedures and how to test if their actually transferred to osmosis properly after deposit on quasar.
+This demo demonstrates how to set intergamm params through gov procedures, make request deposit txs, and test if the deposits are actually transferred to osmosis properly from quasar.

 1. Run the steps described in the `run_integrated_testnet.md` to initialize the chains and the channels between them.